In most cases, a Wavefront proxy must be running in your installation before metrics begin streaming to Wavefront from a host or application.

 To install and run a proxy:

-- Log in to your Wavefront instance and select Browse > Proxies.
+- Log in to your service instance and select Browse > Proxies.

 The proxy starts listening on port 2878.
 You can customize listener ports with the proxy configuration file.